 McGaw YMCA

-The Evanston YMCA’s Grove Street Branch was renamed the McGaw YMCA in 1984.
-The McGaw YMCA Children’s Center opened its doors in the St. Mary Parish building on Maple Avenue and Lake Street in 1987 to provide year-round, full-day early learning programs for infants through preschool as well as its School’s Out afterschool program.
-The Grimm Family Aquatic Center was added to the main building in 1994, and in July 2002, the facility expanded again with the completion of the Sebring-Lewis Center, which includes the 30,000-foot gymnasium, indoor running track, and multi-purpose rooms.
-In 2015, McGaw Y opened MetaMedia, its innovative digital media and maker space for middle school youth.
-In 2017, the Y opened a satellite location in the Family Focus building on Dewey Avenue for its Head Start, MetaMedia, and School’s Out Foster afterschool programs.
+In 1984, Evanston YMCA’s Grove Street Branch was renamed the McGaw YMCA.
+Three years later, the McGaw YMCA Children’s Center opened in the St. Mary Parish building on Maple Avenue and Lake Street, offering year-round early learning programs for infants through preschool, along with its School’s Out afterschool program.
+In 1994, the Grimm Family Aquatic Center was added to the main facility, introducing a six-lane pool alongside the original four-lane pool.
+This was followed in 2002 by the Sebring-Lewis Center, a 30,000-square-foot expansion that introduced a new gymnasium, indoor running track, and multi-purpose spaces.
+Continuing its tradition of innovation, McGaw YMCA introduced MetaMedia in 2015, an innovative digital media and maker space designed for middle school youth.
+Today, a campaign is underway to renovate the historic Men’s Residence.

 Timeline of the YMCA in Evanston